-The taste of smoked meat screams summer to me, especially after spending the last eight years in North Carolina.
+The flavor and aroma of smoked meat scream summer to me, especially after spending the last eight years in North Carolina.
 If you want to try your hand at smoking at home but don’t have a dedicated smoker, you can actually transform your propane grill into a makeshift smoker.
-The process is fairly simple, but smoking time can be lengthy if you’re smoking a large cut of meat.
-So, a full tank of propane and some time at home are necessary to make it happen.

-In this post, we’ll walk you through transforming your gas grill into a smoker and then show you how to make simple, tasty smoked pork chops that will get you hooked on smoking meats at home.
+In this post, I’ll walk you through transforming your gas grill into a smoker and then show you how to make simple, tasty smoked pork chops that will get you hooked on smoking meats at home.
 Get ready to get smoky!

-How to Turn Your Grill Into a Smoker, and a Smoked Pork Chops Recipe
+How to Turn Your Propane Grill Into a Smoker

-First decide the type of wood you want to use.
 Fruit tree woods like apple and cherry are great for pork or chicken.
-More bold types of wood like hickory work well with large cuts of pork or beef.
-Mesquite has a distinctive flavor and best for beef.
-For an all-purpose wood, go with pecan which tastes great with pork, chicken and beef.
+Bolder types of wood like hickory work well with large cuts of pork or beef.
+Mesquite has a distinctive flavor that is best for beef.
+For an all-purpose wood, go with pecan.
+It tastes great with pork, chicken, and beef.

 Wood chips are much smaller than chunks and therefore burn more quickly.
 If you’re smoking small cuts of meat like pork chops or chicken pieces, chips work nicely.
 If you’re going to smoke a large brisket or pork butt, use chunks instead.
 I recommend using about 3 handfuls of chips for every ~40 minutes you spend smoking.